|

 Agility 2 - You and your dog

-will continue to learn, and become more confident on all the equipment.
+will continue to learn, and become more confident on all the agility equipment

 Agility Level 3